jobovy/galpy/doc/source/orbit.rst

 ``vxvv=[RA,Dec,distance,U,V,W]``, where the velocities are expressed in km/s.
 U is, as usual, defined as -vR (minus vR).

+Orbits are normally used in galpy's *natural coordinates*.
+When Orbits are initialized using a distance scale ``ro=`` and a velocity scale ``vo=``, then many Orbit methods return quantities in physical coordinates.
+Currently this is limited to times, positions, and velocities.
+Plots made using these quantities will be made in physical coordinates (Gyr,kpc,km/s).
+See below for examples of this.

 Orbit integration
 ---------------------